 Writing for scholarly journals and writing for wider impact are not mutually exclusive.
 The impact your work has outside of academia is partly dependent on the quality of the work and the respect that work has within relevant academic networks.
 Yes, we want evidence based policy and practice, but … [Read more...] about Prestigious journals & wider impact

 I received a tweet asking whether I had written anything about managing manuscript edits.
-I have a class available that helps with the emotional aspects of that process, and leads you through the process of making decisions (Dealing with Criticism, also available in the Resource Room for members of … [Read more...] about Communicating manuscript edits
+I have a class available that helps with the emotional aspects of that process, and leads you through the process of making decisions (Dealing with Criticism, recording available for members of the Academic … [Read more...] about Communicating manuscript edits

 I received a tweet asking whether I had written anything about managing manuscript edits.
 You need to figure out how to manage the work involved in revising the manuscript once you've made those decisions.
 And you'll need to write a letter to the editor when you resubmit.
-If you are procrastinating … [Read more...] about Managing Manuscript Edits
+In November 2019, I … [Read more...] about Managing Manuscript Edits